sunsided/certification/README.md

 # Certification

-Some MOOC providers such as Udacity do not offer an option to host course completion certificates.
+Some MOOC providers do not (or didn't) offer an option to host course completion certificates.
 Because of this and because I like having things in one place too, I host my certificates here myself.